SieGeL2k16/db_oci8/README.md

 DB_DEFAULT_PREFETCH [optional]

-Allows to set how many rows should be prefetched when querying data.
+- Allows to set how many rows should be prefetched when querying data.
 PHP's default value is 1 row, you can set your own value here to override the default PHP setting.

 OCIDB_ADMINEMAIL [optional]

-Set here a valid email address where you want to have error reports sent to.
+- Set here a valid email address where you want to have error reports sent to.
 To let this work you have to set OCIDB_SENTMAILONERROR = 1.
 Whenever the class encounters an error and automatic error handling is activated, the class sends out an email to this address containing the error description.
-If not given and OCIDB_SENTMAILONERROR = 1 the $_SERVER['SERVER_ADMIN'] variable contents is used as email address.
+If not given and OCIDB_SENTMAILONERROR = 1 the `$_SERVER['SERVER_ADMIN']` variable contents is used as email address.

 OCIDB_SENTMAILONERROR [optional]

-Flag indicating if the class should auto-send emails to the defined EMail address whenever an error occures.
+- Flag indicating if the class should auto-send emails to the defined EMail address whenever an error occures.
 Set it to 1 to enable auto-sending, and set it to 0 to disable this behavour.

 OCIDB_MAIL_EXTRAARGS  [optional]

-Use this define to pass additional parameter to the mail() command in SendmailOnError().
+- Use this define to pass additional parameter to the `mail()` command in `SendmailOnError()`.
 Some servers might need to set the -f parameter when using PHP's mail() command, and to allow this also here in the class you can use this define.
 Default is unset.

 OCIDB_USE_PCONNECT [optional]

-if set to 1 persistant connections are used, else standard connects are used.
+- if set to 1 persistant connections are used, else standard connects are used.
-This can be set also on a script-by-script basis via the method setPConnect().
+This can be set also on a script-by-script basis via the method `setPConnect()`.

 OCIDB_CONNECT_RETRIES [optional]

-Defines how many connection retries the class should perform before giving up with an appropiate error message.
-This is useful if your connection to the database is of bad quality, the class auto-retries the connection up to the number you define here.
+- Defines how many connection retries the class should perform before giving up with an appropiate error message.
+This is useful if your connection to the database is of bad quality.
+The class auto-retries the connection up to the number you define here.
 Default value is 1, that means that the class will only try one connection attempt, if this fails an error is generated.
 This is also the behavour of all previous class versions.